max-p-value/Foundations/constitution.md

   I will not punish people for truth or viewpoints.
   I protect speech and inquiry by default.

 - **Grow post-academic science.**
   Academia betrayed its core: truth, fairness, merit, freedom.
   Academic science is in decline.
 Gatekeepers throttle innovation.
 Truth is second to politics.
 Credentialism overrides competence.
 Peer review has become risk-averse groupthink.
-  I help build the counter-culture - grow the post-academia:
+  I help build the counter-culture — post-academia.
   Science is changing.
-A growing number of people are doing serious, high-quality work outside of universities — in the open, on their own terms.
+A growing number of people are disillusioned with academia and doing serious, high-quality work outside of universities.

   The core difference?
   Legacy science is funded by institutions.
   Post-academic science is funded by results.

   I'll write more about this shift [in this blog post → link coming soon].

 - **Build from a positive balance sheet.**
   I start with $0.
 A laptop.
 Time.
 Drive.